Welding: Safety issues

 Welding can be dangerous and unhealthy if the proper precautions are not taken.
-However, using new technology and proper protection greatly reduces risks of injury and death associated with welding.
+Potential safety risks come from fumes, ultraviolet radiation, heat, electric currents, and vibrations.
+New technology, safe work practices, and proper protection reduce the risks of injury or death from welding.

-Since many common welding procedures involve an open electric arc or flame, the risk of burns and fire is significant; this is why it is classified as a hot work process.
+Since many common welding procedures involve an open flame or electric arc, the risk of burns and fire is significant; this is why it is classified as a hot work process.
 To prevent injury, welders wear personal protective equipment in the form of heavy leather gloves and protective long-sleeve jackets to avoid exposure to extreme heat and flames.
+Synthetic clothing such as polyester should not be worn.
+Wool is less flammable than cotton, but dense cotton fabrics such as denim are still sufficient for clothing.
+However, any molten material that splatters onto synthetic material will melt directly through the fabric resulting in severe burns.

-Synthetic clothing such as polyester should not be worn since it may burn, causing injury.
-Additionally, the brightness of the weld area leads to a condition called arc eye or flash burns in which ultraviolet light causes inflammation of the cornea and can burn the retinas of the eyes.
-Goggles and welding helmets with dark UV-filtering face plates are worn to prevent this exposure.
-Since the 2000s, some helmets have included a face plate which instantly darkens upon exposure to the intense UV light.
-To protect bystanders, the welding area is often surrounded with translucent welding curtains.
-These curtains, made of a polyvinyl chloride plastic film, shield people outside the welding area from the UV light of the electric arc, but cannot replace the filter glass used in helmets.
+Arc welding produces intense visible and ultraviolet light.
+Typical gas metal arc welding has an irradiance of 5W/m2 for the welder, which is many times brighter than sunlight.
+This can cause a condition called arc eye or flash burns, in which ultraviolet light causes inflammation of the cornea, and can burn the retinas of the eyes.
+Welding helmets with dark UV-filtering face plates are worn to prevent this exposure.
+Many helmets include an auto-darkening face plate, which instantly darkens upon exposure to the intense UV light.
+To protect bystanders, the welding area is often surrounded by translucent welding curtains.
+These curtains, made of a polyvinyl chloride plastic film, shield people outside the welding area from the UV light of the electric arc, but they cannot replace the filter glass used in helmets.
+The light can also burn exposed skin.
+Because of the less intense light produced in oxyfuel welding, goggles that use less UV filtering and do not protect the entire face are sufficient.